asantos00/website/content/blog/e2e-tests-with-cypress.md

 Cypress is a e2e testing framework based on [puppeteer](https://github.com/GoogleChrome/puppeteer), a nodejs library to control Chromium based applications.

-I've chosen Cypress for this talk because of how easy it is to setup and run e2e tests.
+I think Cypress is different because of how easy it is to install, write tests, and run them.

 ## Demo application